IgorPatro/IgorPatro/README.md

 ---

-My passion is to improve my skillset.
-I know I still have a lot to learn, and I'm looking forward to it.
-During my veryyy long career, I have built dozen of webpages and web applications.
+My passion is to improve my skillset. 🙏 I know I still have a lot to learn, and I'm looking forward to it!
+During my veryyy long career 😂, I have built dozen of webpages and web applications.
 If something can be built in React - I'm doing it immediately.

 <br/>